Abhishek-Mishra-GH/club-connect/README.md

 - Create and update club profiles.
 - Post updates with text and images.
 - Host and manage events.
-- Notify followers about posts and events via email and in-app notifications.
+- Notify followers about posts via email.
 - Recruit members and streamline communication.

 ### For Students